delpinolisette/wsl-linux-cheat-sheet/README.md

-# wsl-linux-cheat-sheet
+### Working with the Windows Subsystem Linux: A Cheat Sheet
 Notes for Windows Subsystem Linux and using different Linux distros.

 ### Table of Contents:
+---
 - [Accessing Windows Files](#accessing-windows-files)
 - [Sources](#sources)

-### Working with the Windows Subsystem Linux: A Cheat Sheet

 ### Accessing Windows Files:
+---
 How to access Windows Drives and files?

 `ls -al /mnt        # list all drives `